The Catcher in the Rye: In film

 In 2003, the BBC television program The Big Read featured The Catcher in the Rye, interspersing discussions of the novel with "a series of short films that featured an actor playing J. D. Salinger's adolescent antihero, Holden Caulfield."
 The show defended its unlicensed adaptation of the novel by claiming to be a "literary review", and no major charges were filed.

 In 2008, the rights of Salinger's works were placed in the JD Salinger Literary Trust where Salinger was the sole trustee.
 Phyllis Westberg, who was Salinger's agent at Harold Ober Associates in New York, declined to say who the trustees are now that the author is dead.
-After Salinger died in 2010, Phyllis Westberg stated that nothing has changed in terms of licensing film, television, or stage rights of his works.
+After Salinger died in 2010, Westberg stated that nothing had changed in terms of licensing film, television, or stage rights of his works.
 A letter written by Salinger in 1957 revealed that he was open to an adaptation of The Catcher in the Rye released after his death.
 He wrote: "Firstly, it is possible that one day the rights will be sold.
 Since there's an ever-looming possibility that I won't die rich, I toy very seriously with the idea of leaving the unsold rights to my wife and daughter as a kind of insurance policy.
 It pleasures me no end, though, I might quickly add, to know that I won't have to see the results of the transaction."
 Salinger also wrote that he believed his novel was not suitable for film treatment, and that translating Holden Caulfield's first-person narrative into voice-over and dialogue would be contrived.

-In 2020, Don Hahn revealed that Disney had almost made an animated movie titled Dufus which would have been an adaptation of The Catcher in the Rye "with German shepherds", most likely akin to Oliver & Company.
+In 2020, Don Hahn revealed that The Walt Disney Company had almost made an animated film titled Dufus which would have been an adaptation of The Catcher in the Rye "with German shepherds", most likely akin to Oliver & Company.
 The idea came from then CEO Michael Eisner who loved the book and wanted to do an adaptation.
-After being told that J. D. Salinger would not agree to sell the film rights, Eisner stated "Well, let's just do that kind of story, that kind of growing up, coming of age story."
+After being told that J. D. Salinger would not agree to sell the film rights, Eisner stated, "Well, let's just do that kind of story, that kind of growing up, coming of age story."